Statistical analysis of the mixed fractional Ornstein--Uhlenbeck process: Introduction and the main result

-The principle difficulty with this method is that the canonical representation \eqref{cir} may not exist or can be hard to find in a suitable form for a given process $V$.
-Moreover, even if such a representation is available, it may not be immediately clear how to approach the asymptotic analysis of the estimation error
+Implementation of this approach however often entails some difficulties.
+Firstly, canonical representation \eqref{cir} may not exist or can be hard to find in a suitable form for a given process $V$.
+Moreover, even if such representation is available, it may not readily reveal meaningful information about the estimation error

-Consequently likelihood based estimators have been studied only for a few processes beyond the standard Brownian motion.
+Consequently likelihood based estimators have been studied only for a few processes beyond the standard Brownian framework.